chris-lent/HealthcareHikersGroup/README.md

 1. Start the containers with `docker compose up`.
 To run in detached mode, run `docker compose up -d`.

 ## Collaborators
+Christina Lent, Connie Too, and Krithika Natarajan

 ## Notes
+Made with the templates from the `MarkFontenot/flask-mysql-boilerplate` repository.